Undergraduate - Course

 This course comprises 144 points, over three parts A, B and C. Students complete a minimum of 96 points of social science listed study over Part A and Part B, and 48 points of free electives in Part C.

 Elective units can be at any level unless otherwise specified.
-In choosing your units you must ensure that you complete no more than 10 level 1 units (60 points) for credit to this course, and that you complete at least six units (36 points) at level 3 of which at least four (24 points) must be social sciences units.
+In choosing your units you must ensure that you complete no more than 10 level 1 units (60 points) for credit to this course, and that you complete at least eight units (48 points) at level 3 of which at least four (24 points) must be social sciences units.

 Units are six points unless otherwise specified.